core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Publish/Subscribe {#pubsub}

-The overview of the publish/subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic_data resource and subscribers subscribe to a topic by submitting a GET request with the Observe option active to a topic_data resource.
+The overview of the publish/subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic-data resource and subscribers subscribe to a topic by submitting a GET request with the Observe option active to a topic-data resource.
 When resource state changes, subscribers observing the resource {{!RFC7641}} at that time will receive a notification.

 As shown in {{topics}}, each topic contains two resources: topic resource and topic data.
 In that section we explained the creation and configuration of the topic resources.
 This section will explain the management of topic data resources.